-It goes without saying that most businesses have insurance and contingencies plans in place should the worst happen, but can business owners be doing more to protect their company in the event their marriage breaks down?
+It goes without saying that most businesses have insurance and contingencies plans in place should the worst happen, but our team of divorce solicitors believe business owners could be doing more to protect their company in the event their marriage breaks down.

 A company may be your most valuable and prized asset, yet do you fully appreciate the financial risk a potential divorce presents to your commercial and business interests?

 Where there is a company involved the fallout of a divorce can often be felt amongst it’s directors or shareholders, the impact of which can be damaging to the business as a whole.